 Travellers who have previously been to Iran are now required to get a tourist visa for the United States.

-Secondly we have a range of meeting with politicians or senior officials where we are expected to be more formally dressed, notably at the UN in New York and for think tanks and office in Washington DC.
-We will advise you on a day-by-day basis on which meetings are coming up.
+Secondly we have a range of meeting with politicians or senior officials where we are expected to be more formally dressed.
+We will advise you when meetings are coming up.

 Men: Will need a jacket for some of the meetings.